Gidoren/cloud-canviz/sprint-plans/Sprint 3/sprint3.md

 ### Task Listing:

 1. "As a collector I want to be able to search for art by size, price and style so that I can find the exact piece I want for my home."
+8 points

-   - Task 1: Push artwork meta data form Google Cloud Vision response to MongoDB: 6 points
+   - Task 1: Push artwork meta data form Google Cloud Vision response to MongoDB: 6 hours
-   - Task 2: Queryng artwork resolvers to feed images and data to views: 4 points
+   - Task 2: Queryng artwork resolvers to feed images and data to views: 4 hours

-   Total points for Story 1: 10

 2. “As an artist I want to be able to organize and manage my artwork and contacts so that I can more easily follow up on my leads.”
+13 points

-   - Task 3: Create CRM page layout: 4 points
+   - Task 3: Create CRM page layout: 4 hours
-   - Task 4: Create forms to upload art and new contacts: 6 points
+   - Task 4: Create forms to upload art and new contacts: 6 hours
-   - Task 5: Create resolvers for CRUD operations on contacts: 5 points
+   - Task 5: Create resolvers for CRUD operations on contacts: 5 hours

-   Total points for Story 2: 15

-3. "As a collector I want to be able to search for art on my phone as well as my desktop"
+3. "As a collector I want to be able to search for art on my phone as well as my desktop" 3 points

-   - Task 6: Implement Search Bar styling layout for smaller screen sizes (mobile phones) 3
+   - Task 6: Implement Search Bar styling layout for smaller screen sizes (mobile phones) 4 hours

-   Total points for Story 3: 3

-4. "As a collector I want to be able to comment and follow artists artwork"
+4. "As a collector I want to be able to comment and follow artists artwork" 5 points

-   - Task 7: Implement resolvers for liking and commenting art 4
+   - Task 7: Implement resolvers for liking and commenting art 4 hours

-   Total points for Story 4: 4

 ---